COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Results and Discussion

 \subsection{Dimensional Emotion Recognition Results}

 \textbf{Regression} performance of different unimodal (Aud-branch and Vis-branch) and multimodal (AV) predictions are presented in~\Cref{tab:avec19_reg} and~\Cref{tab:iemocap_reg} for the AVEC 2019 CES (spontaneous emotion recognition) and IEMOCAP (acted emotion recognition) corpora, respectively.
 In both cases, COLD fusion consistently outperformed the standard fusion baselines (feature, prediction and context) as well as the unimodal results.
-When compared to the best performing CNN+RNN fusion baselines, on average, COLD fusion achieved $\sim$6\% relative improvement in dimensional emotion regression.
+When compared to the best performing CNN+RNN fusion baselines COLD fusion achieved $\sim$6\% average relative improvement.

 Compared to the winners of the AVEC 2019 challenge, Zhao et al.~\cite{zhao2019adversarial}, COLD fusion performs well in terms of arousal and mean CCC scores.
 However, it is slightly worse in the case of valence CCC.
-Note that Zhao et al.~\cite{zhao2019adversarial} use a domain adaptation technique to cope with the cross-cultural variations in the audiovisual emotion expressions.
+Note that Zhao et al.~\cite{zhao2019adversarial} use a domain adaptation technique to cope with the cross-cultural variations in audiovisual emotion expressions.
 However, our focus is not on coping with the cross-cultural variations, but primarily on improving the fusion performance.
 It is important to note that our fusion technique is, in principle, complementary to the domain adaptation used in~\cite{zhao2019adversarial}.
 More advanced temporal models such as Affective Processes~\cite{tellamekala2022modelling,sanchez2021affective,mani2021stochastic} demonstrated superior generalisation performance than the RNNs in recent years.
-However, since this work work mainly focuses on capturing temporal uncertainty for model-agnostic fusion based on simple CNN+RNN formulations, such complex temporal models based on APs are not included in this comparison, to not clutter the analysis of standard model-agnostic fusion methods presented here. \\
+However, since this work mainly focuses on capturing temporal uncertainty for model-agnostic fusion based on simple CNN+RNN formulations, such complex temporal models based on APs are not included in this comparison, to not clutter the analysis of standard model-agnostic fusion methods presented here.

+\ch{In Appendix.~\ref{app:transformer}, we compare the proposed COLD fusion and a multimodal Transformer baseline~\cite{tsai2019multimodal} on the AVEC 2019 dimensional emotion regression task.
+Here also, COLD fusion clearly outperformed the transformer baseline by a noticeable margin, especially in arousal prediction.}

+\ch{Appendix.~\ref{app:ablation} presents an ablation study of different components in the COLD fusion formulation, by nullifying different hyperparameters to modify the COLD training objective (\Cref{eq:loss_main}).
+These results, as shown in \Cref{tab:ablation}, show the importance of calibration, ordinal, and variance regularisation constraints to the overall performance improvements achieved by COLD fusion.
+In Appendix.~\ref{app:stat_sig}, we present the results of statistical significance tests, further validating the improvements achieved by COLD fusion over the standard fusion baselines.} \\